Control of nonlinear Compton scattering in a squeezed vacuum

 The availability of high-intensity laser radiation as well as of ultrarelativistic electron beams \cite{Gonsalves_2019} has allowed for testing experimentally a new regime of QED, the strong-field QED regime, where both nonlinear and quantum effects influence the electron dynamics \cite{Cole_2018,Poder_2018,Mirzaie_2024,Los_2024}.
-In this regime the laser radiation is so intense that it can be treated as a background, given electromagnetic field and its interaction with the electron-positron Dirac field has to be taken into account exactly \cite{Furry_1951,Landau_b_4_1982,Fradkin_b_1991}.
-The remaining interaction between the Dirac field and the dynamical radiation field can be accounted for perturbatively as its strength is determined by the fine-structure constant $\alpha=e^2/(4\pi\epsilon_0\hbar c)\approx 1/137$.
 The properties of radiation in strong-field QED depend on the characteristics of the laser field such as its intensity, pulse shape, or polarization, which have been exploited as control parameters~\cite{Di_Piazza_2012,Fedotov_2023}.
 In this sense, active control over quantum radiation processes has remained fundamentally classical, i.e., by manipulating the macroscopic properties of the driving laser field.

 Recent theoretical works~\cite{Khalaf_2023, np_Even2023, TzurPRR2024, TheidelPRX2024} have begun exploring radiation in quantum light states.
-However, even in this quantum framework, the modes into which photons are emitted are treated as an unstructured entity.
-The question of how engineering the quantum properties of the emission modes themselves could affect quantum radiation in the high-intensity regime has remained theoretically unexplored and experimentally unrealized.
+However, even in this quantum framework, the modes into which photons are emitted have been treated as an unstructured entity.
+The question of how engineering the quantum properties of the emission modes themselves could affect quantum radiation in the high-intensity regime has remained theoretically unexplored in the literature and experimentally unrealized.